Clustering products for marketing budget optimization

 As is typical in the ecommerce industry, companies handle thousands of unique products with widely varying margins, stock levels, and price competitiveness.
 To efficiently allocate their ad budgets across their inventory, I developed a budget allocation tool - a machine learning pipeline that predicts product-level performance, clusters similar items into campaigns, and optimizes marketing spend at the campaign level.

 Each campaign would group a set of products in a way as to maximise the profit (contribution margin).
-The pipeline involved data extraction from their data warehouse Snowflake, EDA, feature engineering, predicting modelling, response curve generation, clustering and constrianed optimization.
+The pipeline involved data extraction from their data warehouse Snowflake, EDA, feature engineering, predicting modelling, response curve generation, clustering and constrained optimization.

 What I used